ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/win_cef/how-to-1.md

 This example demonstrates the versatility and power of CEF applications.
 One of their key strengths is the ability to modify the rendered content dynamically.
 This means you can change what's displayed in the application, like updating the HTML or CSS, without having to rebuild the entire application each time.
 This feature significantly streamlines the development process, making it quicker and more efficient.

 Let's leverage this capability to enhance our application.
-We'll focus on styling the application by updating the HTML and CSS, providing a more engaging and visually appealing user interface.
+You will focus on styling the application by updating the HTML and CSS, providing a more engaging and visually appealing user interface.
 This step will show how easily you can improve the look and feel of your CEF application with just a few modifications to the web content.

-### Styling the application
+### Style the application
-You will now add styles.css file to modify the appearance of the application:
+Add `styles.css` file to modify the appearance of the application:
-1. In the c:\web\ create a new file styles.css:
+1. In the `C:\web\` folder create a new file `styles.css` with the content below:

 ```CSS
 body {